Getting and staying fit is a long-term commitment, but that doesn’t mean you can’t kick-start a weight loss plan and shed a few pounds in a pinch.

 - Make it a single.
 Scaling back on alcohol is a simple way to consume fewer calories — plus, you’ll avoid the less-than-optimal food decisions that may occur when you’re tipsy.

 - Scale back on soda and juice.
-Consider sugary drinks your sworn enemy if you’re trying to lose some weight.
+Consider sugary drinks an infrequent treat if you’re trying to lose some weight.

 - Hydrate.
 Drinking water half an hour before meals can help you feel more full and eat less when you’re at the table.

 - Stay calm.
-Stressing out can cause weight gain, especially if you seek comfort in not-so-healthy foods.
+Stressing out can cause weight gain, especially if you seek comfort in not-so-nutrient-dense foods.
 Stress also increases the amount of cortisol in your body, which can contribute to weight gain.

 - Fill up on fiber.
 Getting enough soluble fiber from food or even in supplement form can reduce body fat, especially around your middle.